Existence of weak solutions to borderline double-phase problems with logarithmic convection term: Abstract

 \section{Abstract}

-In this study, we are concerned with a class of quasilinear elliptic equations driven by degenerate double-phase operators with different structures:

-We prove the existence of solutions in the weak sense under some appropriate assumptions on data.
-The proof is based on the surjectivity theorem for the pseudo-monotone operators and the existence theorem in this paper can be extended to a larger class of quasilinear elliptic equations/systems with gradient dependence on the right-hand sides. \\
+In this study, we devote our attention to the question of clarifying the existence of a weak solution to a class of quasilinear double-phase elliptic equations with logarithmic convection terms under some appropriate assumptions on data.
+The proof is based on the surjectivity theorem for the pseudo-monotone operators and modular function spaces and embedding theorems in generalized Orlicz spaces.
+Our approach in this paper can be extended naturally to a larger class of unbalanced double-phase problems with logarithmic perturbation and gradient dependence on the right-hand sides. \\

 Keywords: Borderline double-phase problems; Weak solutions; Existence result; Logarithmic convection term; Orlicz-Sobolev spaces. \\